Free Things to Do in Beirut

 Get outside and explore without spending a dime.

-Horsh Beirut Forest Escape Free
+Horsh Beirut (Beirut Pine Forest) Free

 Budget-Friendly Extras